-If you are an attorney seeking disability, you may be asked for your appointment calendar for the past two years, your current case list with an itemization of each type of cases, a description of your litigation-related work (if you are litigator), recent tax returns, and monthly profit and loss statements for at least the past two years.
+If you are an attorney seeking disability, you may be asked for your appointment calendar for the past two years, your current case list with an itemization of each type of case, a description of your litigation-related work (if you are a litigator), recent tax returns, and monthly profit and loss statements for at least the past two years.

 Seek Help From an Experienced Northwestern Mutual Disability Insurance Attorney

-Mr. Ortiz has seen claims be denied because the insurance company claims there is insufficient medical proof of the claim, or because the insurance company is requesting information that cannot reasonably be produced.
-Mr. Ortiz takes great pride in assisting claimants in filing appeals in claims that have been wrongfully denied or terminated (where benefits were initially approved but subsequently cut-off).
-The Ortiz Law Firm also files lawsuits when the claimant has “exhausted” the appeals process with the insurance company.
+Mr. Ortiz has seen claims be denied because the insurance company claims there is insufficient medical proof of the claim or because the insurance company is requesting information that cannot reasonably be produced.
+Mr. Ortiz takes great pride in assisting claimants in filing appeals for claims wrongfully denied or terminated (where benefits were initially approved but subsequently cut off).
+We also file lawsuits when the claimant has “exhausted” the appeals process with the insurance company.

-The Ortiz Law Firm usually handles Long Term Disability claims on a Contingency Fee basis, which means that we only charge a percentage of the amount recovered.
+We handle Long Term Disability claims on a contingency fee basis, meaning we only charge a percentage of the amount recovered.
 If there is no recovery, you owe us nothing.
-If your internal appeal is successful, we charge a percentage of the back pay that is owed and a percentage of your future benefits for 12 months.
+If your internal appeal is successful and we do not have to go to court, we charge a percentage of the back pay owed and a percentage of your future benefits for 12 months.

 Request a Free Consultation For Your Northwestern Mutual Disability Claim